stoplightio/spectral/docs/guides/4e-recommended.md

 ## Recommended or All

-Rules by default are considered "recommended" (equivalent to a rule having) `recommended: true` but they can also be marked as not recommended with `recommended: false`.
+Rules by default are considered "recommended" (equivalent to a rule having `recommended: true`), but they can also be marked as not recommended with `recommended: false`.
 This can help scenarios like rolling out rulesets across API landscapes with a lot of legacy APIs which might have a hard time following every rule immediately.
-A two-tier system for rules can be helpful here, to avoid requiring multiple rulesets for this basic use case.
+A two-tier system for rules can be helpful to avoid requiring multiple rulesets for this basic use case.

 You can try this out with the core OpenAPI ruleset.
 If you simply extend the ruleset, by default you only get the recommended rules.